The next Mac operation system will be called Big Sur and it could be ready to launch very soon as we explain below.

 Notification Centre is also getting some attention.
 It will bring more interactive notifications and redesigned widgets.
 You'll be able to see all your notifications and widgets together, with Notifications grouped by app and many interactive.
 So you could play a podcast episode straight from the Notification itself.

 Widgets will be available in a choice of three sizes so you can pick the one that suits you.
+Read more about how to use widgets on the Mac here.

 New & Updated Apps In Big Sur